 - a threat assessment to identify any credible threats

-- a description of the type of vehicle used to transport
+- a description of the type of vehicle used for transport

 - the proposed security measures in place during transport, such as continuous tracking and type of escort

-- the communications arrangement between the carrier and the response force (ex: Canadian police agencies)
+- the communications arrangement between the carrier and the response force (for example, Canadian police agencies)

 - the communication arrangement between the licensee and the response force

 - the primary and alternate transportation routes

 Under Transport Canada’s Transportation of Dangerous Goods Regulations, any shipment of fissile material (such as HEUNL) requires an emergency response assistance plan that must be approved by Transport Canada.
 The Transport Canada regulations also require the consignor to display a 24-hour emergency telephone number on all shipping documents that accompany each shipment to ensure that appropriate technical assistance is immediately available to emergency first responders.

 The CNSC will issue the transport licence only when it is certain that the shipment satisfies all regulatory requirements.

 The CNSC also requires that an export licence be issued for these shipments.
 The licence ensures that the material conforms to Canada’s nuclear non-proliferation policy, international obligations and commitments, and regulatory requirements, and that the material being transferred is used in only peaceful applications.